nodejs/Gzemnid/doc/Using_pre-built_datasets.md

 For example, directory `out.2018-07-24/` has dataset which corresponds to the registry state at `2018-07-24`.

+You most likely do not need to download all the data — proceed below to find out which exact files you need to perform a certain task.

 Data is lz4-compressed.
 There is no need to decompress it, except for the case when you need to use it elsewhere (most likely that would relate to only jsons).